Clinical coder: Statistical classification

 A statistical classification, such as ICD-10 or DSM-5, will bring together similar clinical concepts, and group them into one category.
 This allows the number of categories to be limited so that the classification does not become too big, but still allows statistical analysis.
 An example of this is in ICD-10 at code I47.1.
 The code title (or rubric) is Supraventricular tachycardia.
 However, there are several other clinical concepts that are also classified here.
 Amongst them are paroxysmal atrial tachycardia, paroxysmal junctional tachycardia, auricular tachycardia and nodal tachycardia.

 Nomenclature

 With a nomenclature, for example SNOMED CT, there is a separate listing and code for every clinical concept.
 So, in the tachycardia example above, each type and clinical term for tachycardia would have its own code listed.
 This makes nomenclatures unwieldy for compiling health statistics.

-Education and professional qualification
+Qualification and professional association

 In some countries, clinical coders may seek voluntary certification or accreditation through assessments conducted by professional associations, health authorities or, in some instances, universities.
 The options available to the coder will depend on the country, and, occasionally, even between states within a country.

+Professional bodies that provide certification for clinical coders may also represent other health information management professionals.